r09491/solar_checker/README.md

 ## Installation

-- To use the apsystems and tosmota library, you need to have Python
+- To use the apsystems and tosmota library, you need to have Python>=3.11 installed.
-  >=3.11 installed on your system.
 I installed python 3.12 on a raspberry.
 The libraries and the recording work fine.
 Unfortunately to install numpy gcc 8.4 is required which is not available by default.
 As a result the plot script has to be run on another machine.
 Since I store my recordings on a Samba server this is no problem.
 - See the following guide to install the latest Python release:
   <https://www.python.org/downloads> <br><br>